shcarroll/shanecarroll/content/posts/2020-01-21--from-bug-to-talk/index.md

 ![On the Agile Testing Days stage](./atd-speaking-1.jpg)

 Agile Testing Days is without doubt my favourite conference each year.
-The 2019 edition was a massive one for me as although it was my third time attending it was my first one as a speaker, In fact it was my first time speaking at any conference.<br/>
+The 2019 edition was a massive one for me as although it was my third time attending it was my first time as a speaker.
+In fact it was my first time speaking at any conference.<br/>
 So how did this happen?

 ## _Let’s jump back in time for a moment to Agile Testing Days 2018_